vygr/ChrysaLisp/README.md

 shared memory to simulate CPU to CPU, point to point, bi directional connections.
 There is no global bus based networking on purpose.

-There is a virtual CPU instruction set to avoid use of x64/ARM native instructions.
-Currently it compiles to native code but there is no reason it can't also go via a byte code form and runtime translation.
+There is a virtual CPU instruction set to avoid use of x64/ARM/VP64 native instructions.
+Currently it compiles directly to native code but there is no reason it can't also go via a byte code form and runtime translation.

 Register juggling for parameter passing is eliminated by having all functions define their register interface and parameter source and destinations are